 If the spot color is not displayed:

-If the spot color is not available in the color libraries, the Library option remains disabled.
+If the spot color is not available in the color libraries, the drop-down menu Library remains disabled.

 Tip: Check the spelling of spot color names.
-Upper- and lower-case characters and the use of wildcards, work as they do for Gradations (see the chapter Configuration – Apply Gradations/Applying gradation curves to spot color channels).
+Check upper- and lower-case characters and use wildcards.
 Underscores in name elements are interpreted as spaces.

-Select the name of the spot color you want, then click OK.
+Select the name of the spot color and click OK.

-Tip: To simplify the search, type in part of the name in the field below the table.
-All spot colors with names that include this character string are then displayed instantly.
+Tip: Use the search field below the table to simplify the search.
+Just type in part of the name and all spot colors with names including this character string are instantly displayed.
 Click on the X icon to delete your search entry.

-in the Processing Options for Spot Colors dialog, the alias name of the spot color is now displayed and used for further processing.
+The alias name of the spot color is now displayed in the Edit Spot Color Conversion dialog and used for further processing.

 Note: If the color selected as the alias has already been created in the table, the color conversion that was set up in the table is used.
 This ensures that identical colors are always processed in the same way.